 - utilize classic and recently published scientific literature to provide broader context for their field study

-- utilize data from long-term monitoring at the current field site and contribute to this time series
+- utilize data from long-term monitoring at the field sites and contribute to long term environmental data sets.

 The course extends over about five weeks, including compulsory safety training.
 The first ten days of the course will be centered at UNIS.
-Students will attend introductory lectures and exercises, and participate in local field excursions that will provide an introduction to the high Arctic glacial and periglacial system and field techniques.
-About 10 days of fieldwork will be undertaken at localities in the vicinity of Longyearbyen and at the Kapp Linné field area.
+Students will attend introductory lectures and exercises and participate in local field excursions that will provide an introduction to the high Arctic glacial and periglacial system and field techniques.
+The following two weeks will involve intensive field work undertaken at localities in the vicinity of Longyearbyen.
 During fieldwork students will be introduced to all aspects of the research activities and trained in field techniques and the use of monitoring and sampling instruments.
 Data and samples collected will form the basis of independent small research projects co-designed with the course lecturers.
-Students will work collaboratively as part of various research teams and data collected from logging instruments will be shared among students pursuing different research projects.
+Students will work collaboratively as part of various research teams and data collected from logging instrumentation will be shared among students pursuing different research projects.

-Student projects will focus on a wide range of topics: controls on glacier mass balance, meltwater stream discharge and sediment transport, snow survey from time lapse photography, lake sediment transport and deposition or analysis of lake sediment cores.
-Alternatively, students may design a project that is related to the main theme of the research in the watershed.
-At UNIS and the Kapp Linné field station, students will have the opportunity to work in the evening on data and samples and will present progress reports on their research topics.
+Student projects will focus on a wide range of topics: controls on glacier mass balance, meltwater stream discharge and sediment transport.
+Alternatively, students may design a project that is related to the main theme of the research in the watersheds.
+At UNIS students will have the opportunity to work in the evening on data and samples and will present progress reports on their research topics.

 At the completion of the fieldwork, students will synthesize data and analyze samples at UNIS under the supervision of the course faculty.
 During the last week, students will deliver a final presentation and a written report on their research.

-Attending students must be aware that field work involve hikes of at least 10 km per day over rough terrain.
+Attending students must be aware that field work involves hikes of at least 10 km per day over rough terrain.

 All compulsory educational activities must be approved in order to sit the exam.